B10 vs B16 Circuit Breaker? Simple Rule: 1.5mm²→B10, 2.5mm²→B16

 - C (time-delayed): Used for devices with high inrush current (motors, welders, large transformers).
 Rarely used in homes, perhaps in garages.

-Our system in Electro Planner has a built-in algorithm that automatically suggests correct circuit breaker selection based on defined circuits and device power ratings.
+Our system in Electro Planner has a built-in algorithm that suggests correct circuit breaker selection based on circuit type, device power, and cable assumptions, making it easier to keep planning and documentation consistent.

 Want to design your electrical installation?